These are the Most Fuel Efficient Cars in 2025

 Audi A3 Review

-The second Volkswagen Group car in our list of fuel-sipping diesels is the Skoda Octavia.
-Things are a bit different than with the closely related Audi A3 already mentioned because the 2.0-litre diesel engine beneath the Skoda’s bonnet only has 114bhp compared to the Audi’s 148bhp, but that means it’ll go even further between fill-ups.
+The third Volkswagen Group car in our list of fuel-sipping diesels is the Skoda Octavia.
+And like the Seat Leon mentioned above, the 2.0-litre diesel engine beneath the Skoda’s bonnet has a relatively slight 114bhp.
+But that means it’ll go even further between fill-ups.
 The Skoda is an effortless car to live with, too, with acres of space for people and their stuff, a smart and solidly built cabin, and a relaxed and easy-going driving experience.
 As such, it’s a tremendous family car.
 The fact that it’s well equipped and affordable to buy and run merely tops off the package.

 Skoda Octavia Review

-Top of our diesel-powered tree is the all-conquering Volkswagen Golf, the third of the platform-sharing Volkswagen Group cars in our rundown of the most efficient diesel cars (heck, the Seat Leon might well have also featured if the diesel version hadn’t been binned already).
-It’s packing the same 114bhp diesel engine as its Skoda-badged stablemate (despite the slightly misleading naming), but its more diminutive proportions and lower weight mean that the Volkswagen is marginally more economical.
-It’s also one of the best cars in its class to drive, with soothing ride comfort combined with sharp, alert handling.
+Top of our diesel-powered tree is the all-conquering Volkswagen Golf, the fourth of the platform-sharing Volkswagen Group cars in our rundown of the most efficient diesel cars.
+It’s packing the same 114bhp diesel engine as its Skoda- and Seat-badged stablemates (despite the slightly misleading naming), but the Volkswagen manages to be marginally more economical than either of them.
+It’s also one of the best cars in its class to drive, with soothing ride comfort combined and sharp, alert handling.
 The smart interior is packed with lots of tech including a pair of digital screens and various connected functions.
 No wonder Volkswagen calls this car ‘the digital Golf’.
-The best MPG figures you’ll find on a diesel car also help make this one of the most economical cars for those who do huge motorway mileages.
+The best MPG figures you’ll find on a diesel car also help make this one of the most economical cars for those who do huge motorway mileages — and a very tempting alternative to a hybrid like the Toyota Corolla.

 Volkswagen Golf Review